jed-harwood/SGM/README.md

 ## Goodness-of-Fit

-The packages offers a goodness of fit measure as proposed in Harwood, Paul, and Peng (2024).
+The package offers a goodness-of-fit measure as proposed in Harwood, Paul, and Peng (2024).

 `GAR1_gf`: calculate a goodness-of-fit measure to determine if `GAR(1)` is an appropriate model for the data.
 Valid for $n \geq p$.
 Return a value between $0$ and $1$.
 If the returned value is close to $1$, then it means that the `GAR(1)` model is a good fit to the data.